MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagjunkaddrecipientstosafesenderslist-canonical-property.md

 If present, this property must be set to 0 or 1.
 A value of 1 indicates that the mail recipients are to be added to the safe senders list.
 A value of 0 indicates that the mail recipients are not to be added to the safe senders list.

-If this property is present with a value of 1, the SMTP addresses of the e-mail recipients must be added to trusted senders clause of the Junk E-Mail Rule condition.
+If this property is present with a value of 1, the SMTP addresses of the email recipients must be added to trusted senders clause of the Junk E-Mail Rule condition.
 If this property is 0, no action is required.

 ## Related resources